Juan-Nathan/natural-disasters-dashboard/README.md

 - Regional hotspots for frequent and deadly disasters
 - Dominant disaster types per country
 - Yearly trends showing spikes or declines in disaster deaths
-- Countries with highest average death toll per disaster type
+- The deadliest disaster types

 ## Author

 Developed by Juan Nathan.